hamdyhaggag/Ramadan_kitchen_management/README.md

 ## <a name="donor-features"></a>Donor Features

 ### <a name="main-screen-donor"></a>Main Screen
-- Mirrors Admin’s carousel & daily meal info
+- Mirrors Admin's carousel & daily meal info
 - View notifications, donation contact methods, and logout

 ### <a name="donor-statistics-screen"></a>Statistics Screen
 - Displays total individuals fed since Ramadan began (static or animated)

 ### <a name="past-days-screen"></a>Past Days Screen
-- List of previous days, each linking to that day’s meal details
+- List of previous days, each linking to that day's meal details

 ### <a name="donor-reports-screen"></a>Reports Screen
 - Full access to expense and quantity reports like Admin view